 - I have found Rapid Rise yeast very useful.
 I use the brand fleischmann's.
 It's an instant yeast and no need to hydrate in water.

-- If you are using an Active Dry yeast, dissolve yeast in lukewarm water and then add to the batter.
+- If you are using an Active Dry yeast, dissolve 1 teaspoon yeast in 1-2 tablespoon lukewarm water and then add to the batter.

 - Traditional Appam is made in Appam pan/Appam chatti.
 If you don't have one, use a flat non-stick pan.